Pfc. Harold Carl Becker

 twin, he lived at 622 South Eleventh Avenue in

-Maywood, Illinois, and graduated from Proviso
+Maywood, Illinois, and attended Proviso Township

-Valley Steel in Melrose Park, Illinois.
+in Melrose Park, Illinois.

 On April 14, 1941, in Chicago, he was inducted into the U.S. Army and sent to Fort Knox, Kentucky, for basic training.
 During basic training, he volunteered to join B Company, 192nd Tank Battalion.
 His reason for doing this was the company had been an Illinois National Guard Tank Company from Maywood, and many of the members of the company were friends of his from high school.
 He qualified as a radio operator.